-I. General Education Requirements C redits: 48 Ho ours Chapel HLG 010 Chapel See Chapel Attendance Requirements in the HLGU Student Handbo 0 Bible BIB 113 Old Testament Survey Credits: 3 BIB 123 New Testament Survey Credits: 3 BIB 153 Biblical Worldview Students may take BIB 132 & BIB 133 (Land of the Bible I & II) as a for either BIB 113 or BIB 123.
-3 Written & Public ENG 104 English Composition I Credits: 3 Communication ENG 106 English Composition II 3 CAS 101 Introduction to Public Speaking Academic advisors will use the composition course placement policy enrollment in the appropriate course.
-(See Composition Placement Po Academic Section.) to ensure 3 Fine Arts and Select three credit hours from LIT Credits: 3 Humanities Select three credit hours from ART, MUS, or THR Credits: 3 Select three credit hours from the requirements below.
-PHL 213 Introduction to Philosophy, CMN 313 Christian Profession PHL 253 Introduction to Logic, or any additional LIT course.
-3 Behavioral Select six credit hours from HST and/or PLS 6 Sciences Select three credit hours from the requirements below .
-PSY 113 General Psychology or higher, SOC 113 Introduction to So 123 Marriage & Family, ECO 213 Macroeconomics, ECO 223 Micro FIN 101 Personal Finance, CRJ 113 The US Criminal Justice System 301 Intellectual Development of the Western World. ciology, SOC veconomics, 3 Natural Sciences Life & Non-Life Science Courses : one in the e (for ses must be a 7 Mathematics Select appropriate mathematics course For BAS programs, only MTH 113, MTH 123, MTH 127, MTH 133 or 185 will meet this requirement.
-For BS or BA programs, only MT 131, 143, 153, or 185 will meet this requirement.
-Several mathematic majors require the completion of MTH 143 or higher to complete this requirement.
-MTH 113, MTH 127, and MTH 131 cannot be used as prerequisite to any other mathematics course.
-Academic advisors will mathematics placement policy to ensure enrollment in the appropriat (See Mathematics Placement Policy in Academic Section.) l, 143, 153, H 127, MTH es-intensive a use the 3 PHE 110 Health & Fitness for Life PHE/VAR Activity Courses One-credit-hour PHE or VAR courses designated as an activity cour course description fulfill this requirement.
-(EXS and SRM courses de this requirement.)
-Credits: se in the 1 1
+I. General Education Requirements Cr edits: 48 Ho ours Chapel HLG 010 Chapel See Chapel Attendance Requirements in the HLGU Student Handbook 0 Bible BIB 113 Old Testament Survey Credits: 3 BIB 123 New Testament Survey Credits: 3 BIB 153 Biblical Worldview Students may take BIB 132 & BIB 133 (Land of the Bible I & II) as a s for either BIB 113 or BIB 123.
+3 Written & Public ENG 104 English Composition I Credits: 3 Communication ENG 106 English Composition II Credits: 3 CAS 101 Introduction to Public Speaking Academic advisors will use the composition course placement policy to enrollment in the appropriate course.
+(See Composition Placement Pol Academic Section.) ensure 3 Fine Arts and Select three credit hours from LIT Credits: 3 Humanities Select three credit hours from ART, MUS, or THR Credits: 3 Select three credit hours from the requirements below PHL 213 Introduction to Philosophy, CMN 313 Christian Professiona PHL 253 Introduction to Logic, or any additional LIT course.
+3 Behavioral Select six credit hours from HST and/or PLS 6 Sciences Select three credit hours from the requirements below PSY 113 General Psychology or higher, SOC 113 Introduction to Soci 123 Marriage & Family, ECO 213 Macroeconomics, ECO 223 Microe FIN 101 Personal Finance, CRJ 113 The US Criminal Justice System, 301 Intellectual Development of the Western World. ology, SOC conomics, 3 Natural Sciences Life & Non-Life Science Courses one in the (for s must be a 7 Mathematics Select appropriate mathematics course For BAS programs, only MTH 113, MTH 123, MTH 127, MTH 131, or 185 will meet this requirement.
+For BS or BA programs, only MTH 131, 143, 153, or 185 will meet this requirement.
+Several mathematics majors require the completion of MTH 143 or higher to complete this requirement.
+MTH 113, MTH 127, and MTH 131 cannot be used as a prerequisite to any other mathematics course.
+Academic advisors will to mathematics placement policy to ensure enrollment in the appropriate (See Mathematics Placement Policy in Academic Section.)
+143, 153, 127, MTH -intensive use the 3 PHE 110 Health & Fitness for Life PHE/VAR Activity Courses One-credit-hour PHE or VAR courses designated as an activity course course description fulfill this requirement.
+(EXS and SRM courses do this requirement.)
+Credits: 1 1